garimasingh128/awesome-python-projects/Twitter-Bot/README.md

     ![daily_tweet](daily_tweets.png)

   - you can change your permissions by modifying config.py file.
+  - Change the SLEEP_TIME in config.py file to your need.

  ## To run
   - Run the twitterapp.py file after updating the config.py and credientials.py file.